Skip To Main Content

 • mandatory check-in (for example, using QR codes).

-If you are unsure about whether your workplace will be affected by the recent government lockdown on non-essential services, it is best advised to contact your state department.
-Many states are employing different measures to mitigate the risk of coronavirus contamination, and as such will have varying levels of closure.
+Those unsure about whether their workplace would be affected by the government lockdown on non-essential services were advised to contact their state department.
+Many states employed different measures to mitigate the risk of coronavirus contamination, and as such, had varying levels of closure.

 Confusion Over What is Essential Retail

-Ultimately, the confusion about what is an essential service, or more recently what is essential retail isn’t unwarranted.
+Ultimately, the confusion about what is an essential service wasn’t unwarranted.
 Gary Mortimer, Professor of Marketing and Consumer Behaviour at the Queensland University of Technology explained that while no worker should ever be considered, or consider themselves, as “non-essential”, the dialogue is changing.

 “Due to how the restrictions have been broadly applied, some workers in one industry may now find themselves out of a job, while others in that same industry remain fully employed,” Professor Mortimer said.
 “Take for example chefs.
 Due to bans on restaurants and licensed clubs, chefs there are being stood down, but chefs inside hotels can continue to cook and provide room service meals.
 A barista in a café can still be gainfully employed, as long as they only make take-away coffee, but a barista inside a licensed sports club, is unfortunately stood down.”

-According to Professor Mortimer, there are a number of key considerations that must be addressed by the government prior to labelling of what is essential retail.
+According to Professor Mortimer, there were a number of key considerations that needed to be addressed by the government prior to labelling of what is essential retail.

 “Some decisions are easy: we need health workers, police, fire fighters and other emergency services workers, and we need those who maintain services to the public such as food supply, clean water, sewerage and so on,” he said.
 “But we also need those services required to keep these people functioning.
-The military describe this as tooth to tail ratio: the number of people required to keep any soldier on the battlefield (estimated up to three for every soldier).”
+The military describes this as tooth-to-tail ratio: the number of people required to keep any soldier on the battlefield (estimated up to three for every soldier).”

 “In the civilian context this includes those responsible for the supply of consumables, personal protection equipment, transport, power, fuel, computer systems, and someone to look after their families while they do the heavy lifting.”